snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/data-product-templates/index.md

     - bdp
 ---

-## Creating Data Product based on Templates using Console
+## Creating a Data Product based on Templates using Console

 To create a new data product based on a pre-defined template, navigate to the "Data products" section from the navigation bar and click the "Create data product" or "Templates" buttons.